MelParker/git-contributing/README.md

 > An awesome collaborative project to teach you the contributor workflow.

-This repository is for the [Git Contributing](https://knowthecode.io/labs/git-contributing) hands-on coding lab.
+This repository is for the [Git Contribut

+I am testing the merge update strategy.